-Hybrids designed for city riding will usually be fitted with slick road tyres and components that are much closer to a road bike, allowing you to get around quickly and efficiently.
+Hybrids designed for city riding will usually be fitted with slick road tyres and components that are much closer to a road bike, enabling you to get around quickly and efficiently.

 Will my tyres puncture?

-We hate to be the bearers of bad news, but however puncture-resistance your tyres may claim to be, they will never be completely immune.
+We hate to be the bearer of bad news, but no matter how puncture-resistant your tyres may claim to be, they will never be completely immune.

 That said, hybrid bikes will generally be fitted with sturdy tyres that are pretty puncture-resistant.
 They are designed to reliably get you from A to B, day-in-day-out.
 So the likelihood is that you won’t have to worry about punctures at all.

 The vast majority of hybrid bikes use derailleur gears.
-A derailleur shifts your chain across the cogs at the rear wheel (cassette) and the chainrings on the cranks, providing you with a large gear range to choose from.
+A rear derailleur shifts your chain across the cogs at the rear wheel (cassette) and a front derailleur shifts it across the chainrings on the cranks, providing you with a large gear range to choose from.

 However, such an external system is relatively exposed to the elements and potential damage.

-Internal gears hubs are an alternative.
+Internal gear hubs are an alternative.
 The rear hub contains an internal gearbox providing anything from three to 14 gears, depending on the model.

 Despite the expense, there are some definite advantages.
-The enclosed system is protected from dirt, mud and crud, so hub gears tend to require very little maintenance.
+The enclosed system is protected from mud and debris, so hub gears tend to require very little maintenance.

-Crucially, you can avoid the greasy marks on your trousers that are a hazard of the traditional chain.
+Crucially, you can avoid the greasy marks on your clothing that are a hazard of the traditional chain.